True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

-Would you volunteer to get paid to be a friend to some stranger?
+Would you ever consider getting paid to be a friend to some stranger?

-If you’d like to help someone who doesn’t like going solo when exploring a new city, attending events, watching movie premieres, visiting art galleries, and so on, you can earn some money doing so by joining a site called RentAFriend.com.
+If you’d like to help out people who don’t like going solo when exploring a new city, attending events, watching movie premieres, visiting art galleries, and so on, you can earn some money doing so by joining a site called RentAFriend.com.

-Before we explain how all these work, here’s the most important thing you need to know: Rent-A-Friend isn’t an escort service and since the “friend” part means strictly platonic, it isn’t a dating site either.
+Before I explain how this works, here’s the most important thing you need to know: RentAFriend isn’t an escort service and since the “friend” part means strictly platonic, it isn’t a dating site either.

 How Does RentAFriend.com Work?

 Members are those looking for friends.
-They need to pay $25 to RentAFriend.com to get access to all the “friends” willing to get hired.
+They need to pay $25 to RentAFriend.com to get access to all the “friends” who are willing to get hired.

-Friends are those looking to get paid to be a friend can just register without charge, work on their profiles and wait for people to contact them.
+Friends are those looking to get paid to be a friend.
+They can register for free, work on their profile,s and wait for people to contact them.

-In most cases, the hobbies, interests, profession, or even age can be the reason why people choose you as a friend, so write as many personal tidbits as possible.
+In most cases, hobbies, interests, profession, or even age can be the reason why people choose you as a friend, so include as many personal tidbits as possible.

-If someone is interested in becoming your friend, they’ll contact you via RentAFriend.com’s anonymous messaging system.
+If a Member sees your Friend profile and is interested, they’ll contact you via RentAFriend.com’s anonymous messaging system.

-When you reach this stage, you and your client should be arranging everything from the hourly price, number of hours, and details of the activity, such as date, time, place, and so on.
+When you reach this stage, you and your client would be making the arrangements yourselves; from the hourly price, the number of hours, and the details of activities, such as date, time, place, and so on.

 Pros of RentAFriend.com: Get Paid to Attend Parties and Other Events